ORLANDO (adapted from the original by Virginia Woolf)

 Orlando was gazing at a frozen flounder five fathoms beneath the frozen sea...

-An androgynous, captivating figure —Sasha—skates by in slow motion, circling Orlando.
+A captivating figure —Sasha—skates by in slow motion, circling Orlando.

-SASHA (in a Russian accent) :
+CHORUS 2/SASHA (in a Russian accent):

 When a figure skated by him...